neetapatel/neetapatel.github.io/_works/wthr.md

 divider: "|"
 ---

-i typeset the weather forecast every morning and posted them in the art building's elevator.
+i typeset the daily weather forecast for a year and posted the result in the art building's elevator each morning.

 ![weather book](/img/works/weather_book/in-situ.jpg)